-This was a never shipped feature that was near and dear to my heart.
-It addressed two things.
+This was a feature Apple prototyped but never shipped that was near and dear to my heart.
+The feature addressed two things.

 In the mid-2000s, there was an effort to address these two issues, but the focus was on the less-interesting-to-me minimized windows issue.
 However, for windows that are minimized into the Dock icon—a feature that still exists today, something had to be done.
 Eventually it was resolved in a rather boring way.

 To follow the history of addressing the minimized window issue, here is a screenshot of Preview.

 Clicking and holding on the Preview icon would display all the “open” windows.
 Note that this is a precursor to what would eventually become Dock stacks.

 Now, this doesn’t seem quite as powerful as it should until you imagine that you are chatting in Messages and you want to open a Preview document.
 A click and hold gets you access to all open documents without leaving the context of Messages.

 This is akin to how Dock stacks work today where clicking on one doesn’t change the frontmost application.
 The next images simply show that the Dock functionality you expect is still there.